Tag

 Expertise of the Instructor

-A well-qualified and experienced instructor can make a world of difference.
+A well-qualified and experienced instructor can make a huge difference.
 They should have a solid background in both the practice and philosophy of kintsugi.
-Their teaching style should be approachable, and they should be willing to provide individualized guidance throughout the workshop.
+You’ll want an instructor happy to answer your questions, and willing to provide personal guidance and help you transform your item into a piece of art.
+Read the reviews of the experience on the booking website to see what other people say about that.

 Quality of Materials Used

 From the ceramic pieces to the adhesive and the gold powder, quality matters.
-The materials used should be authentic and of high quality to ensure that you’re getting a genuine kintsugi experience.
+The materials used should be authentic and of high quality to ensure that you’re getting an authentic kintsugi experience.
+But except if the class is suspiciously cheap, this is not something you should be worried about in Japan.

 Accessibility and Location

-The workshop should be easy to find and accessible by public transportation.
-Its location also adds to the overall experience; for instance, a workshop in a traditional Japanese setting will provide a more authentic atmosphere.
+The workshop should ideally be easy to find and accessible by public transportation.
+Try to check its location on Google Maps before booking to make sure it is easily accessible.
+The venue also adds to the overall experience; for instance, a workshop in a traditional Japanese setting will provide a more authentic atmosphere.

-If this kind of deep, hands-on experience appeals to you, why not also explore the world of Japanese knife-making in a similar workshop setting?
-It’s another craft that offers a profound insight into Japanese culture.
+If this kind of deep, hands-on experience appeals to you, why not also make you own Japanese knife in a similar workshop setting?
+It’s another craft deeply connected to Japanese culture.

 Workshop NameLocationPriceNoteworthy DetailsReservation Link